Jigme505/Practical_Machine_learning/prediction.md

 ```

-## Out of Sample Prediction
+## Actual Testing Sample Prediction

 We are finally ready to use our model to predict the outcome using the actual test dataset (df_test).
 First we must process it exactly the way we did in the training set.
-As pointed out earlier, we would expect the out of sample errors to be greater than the in sample errors.